 A few tips about public universities

-While each school has its own quirks, I noticed that there’s a lot of things they have in common.
+While each school has its own quirks, I noticed that there are a lot of things they have in common.
 I mainly visited public universities, and, in my experience, the following is true for the majority of them.

 - They’re always under construction.
 Don’t be swayed by fancy facilities—especially the top-of-the-line gym your tour guides brag about.
 Almost every school I went to boasted a brand-new exercise building.